Physical Therapy Guide to Incontinence

 Your physical therapist will perform a thorough examination to identify the causes of your urinary incontinence, and will ask you to describe your symptoms and your daily experiences.
 They may assess the muscles of your pelvis, hip, and low back, as well as the coordination, strength, and flexibility of the muscles of your pelvic floor.

-Your physical therapist also may refer you to a physician for additional tests, such as urodynamic testing, diagnostic ultrasound, or magnetic resonance imaging (MRI) to show any pelvic-floor muscle problems, to ensure an accurate diagnosis.
+Your physical therapist also may refer you to a physician for additional tests, such as urodynamic testing, diagnostic ultrasound, or MRI to show any pelvic-floor muscle problems, to ensure an accurate diagnosis.

 How Can a Physical Therapist Help?

 Based on the evaluation results, your physical therapist will create an individualized treatment program to improve your pelvic-floor muscle function.
 Your physical therapist can help you:

 - Reduce the need for pads and special undergarments, incontinence medications, and possibly surgery.